eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   printf("[INFO] Server listening on port %d\n", PORT);
 ```

-The `bind()`function, provided by the `<sys/socket.h>` header, will bind the listening socket to the provided port.
-The `listen()` function marks the socket as a passive socket, ready to accept incoming connection requests.
+The `listen()` function marks the socket as a passive socket, meaning it is ready to accept incoming connection requests.
+Along with this readiness, `listen()` also specifies the maximum length of the queue for pending connections.

+When a client attempts to connect to a server, the server may not be immediately available to accept the connection.
+In such cases, the connection request is placed in a queue.
+The `MAX_ACCEPT_BACKLOG` constant, that we defined globally, defines the maximum size of this queue.
+If the queue is full, any additional connection attempts will be rejected until space becomes available in the queue.

 ---